Description

 Opaque icebergs

-Very efficient good looking opaque material useful for icebergs that use refraction based on external cubemap.
+Very efficient good-looking looking opaque material useful for icebergs that use refraction based on external cubemap.

 Opaque iceberg material in action